oldspoon/SET8103-group19/use-cases/use-case#3.md

 ### Goal in Context

-All the countries in a continent organised by largest population to smallest.
+we want to **produce a report on all the countries in a continent organised by largest population to smallest.**

 ### Scope